Last updated: December 2025

 Average Fixed Wireless Plus speeds by hour of day

-During September 2023, the average hourly download speeds for services on the Fixed Wireless Plus plan typically started to decrease during the evening, dipping to 24 Mbps below the day’s maximum speed by 8pm, before recovering to higher levels later at night.
-Upload speeds followed a similar pattern to download speeds and recorded lower values both during the busy hours and during the afternoon.
+In the latest report, the average hourly download speeds for services on the Fixed Wireless Plus plan typically started to decrease during the evening, dipping to 15 Mbps below the day’s maximum speed by 8pm, before recovering to higher levels later at night.

 Average daily Fixed Wireless Plus speeds

-Average daily download and upload performance on Fixed Wireless Plus services was relatively stable during all hours between August 2023 and October 2023, albeit with a level of variation expected for this technology.
-There was more variability across days during busy hours compared with all hours, particularly for download performance.
+Average daily download and upload performance for services on the Fixed Wireless Plus plan was relatively stable during all hours between August and October 2025, albeit with a level of variation expected for this technology.
+There was more variability across days during busy hours compared with all hours.

-• Note: This charts plots the daily average speed over the period for Fixed Wireless Plus plans, both for all hours and during busy hours.
+• Note: These charts plot the average daily speeds for services on the Fixed Wireless Plus 100/20 Mbps plan, for all hours and during busy hours.

 Technical quality measures

-Web page loading time: This chart shows the average time needed for NBN fixed wireless services to load a website across test results from eight popular Australian-based webpages in September 2023.
-The average web page loading times during all hours (3.1 seconds) and busy hours (3.2 seconds) were in line with results from previous reports.
+Web page loading time: This chart shows the average time needed for NBN fixed wireless services to load a website across test results from eight popular Australian-based webpages in the latest report.
+The average web page loading times during all hours (3.2 seconds) and busy hours (3.3 seconds) were in line with results from previous reports.

-Latency: This chart illustrates the average latency for NBN fixed wireless services observed in September 2023 during all hours (43.3 milliseconds) and busy hours (44.5 milliseconds).
+Latency: This chart illustrates the average latency for NBN fixed wireless services observed in the latest report during all hours (44.4 milliseconds) and busy hours (46.3 milliseconds).
 These results are in line with the previous report.

-Packet loss: During September 2023, 80.9% of packet loss tests on NBN fixed wireless services had zero packet loss.
-1.6% of packet loss tests had a packet loss greater than 1%.
+Packet loss: In the latest report, 78.1% of tests on NBN fixed wireless services had zero packet loss.
+2.3% of tests had a packet loss greater than 1%.
 At these higher levels, packet loss can cause issues for certain types of applications and disrupt user experience.

 Web page loading time